svenhb/GRBL-Plotter/README.md

 * Internal variable to support probing, e.g.:
   - G38.3 Z-50		(probe toward tool length sensor, stop on contact - because of deceleration stop-pos. is not trigger-pos.)
   - G43.1 Z@PRBZ	(Offset Tool with value stored on trigger of sensor switch)
   - examine SerialForm.cs for implementation
+* Progress notification via email or pushbullet

 #### GRBL:
 * Automatic reconnect on program start